Marshall will run toy-drive this Saturday

 The Word on the Herd-June 10, 2012

 He coached B.J.
 Cohen, who, as a freshman in 1994, was the Southern Conference co-leader in sacks with 12.
 Cohen, the school's all-time sack leader (51), was an All-American in 1996 as he led the Herd with nine sacks and was rated as the 11th best defensive end in the country by Street & Smith in 1997.
-Cohen currently is one of the top defensive players in the Arena Football League and is their all-time sack leader.

-In 1999, Gale guided Paul Toviessi and Ron Puggi to All-Conference accolades.
+In 1999, Gale guided Paul Toviessi and Ron Puggi to All-MAC accolades.
 Toviessi followed up with a second straight All-Conference nod in 2000 before going in the third round of the NFL draft to the Denver Broncos.

 Gale moved to coach the Herd's inside linebackers in 2001, helping guide Max Yates to All-MAC and MAC Defensive Player of the Year honors.
 He also coached Duran Smith to a runner-up for MAC Defensive Player of the Year in 2002, and in 2003 he coached a talented crop of linebackers, led by the team's leading tackler Kevin Atkins, that helped Marshall's defense rank No. 1 in conference total defense (329.8 yards per game).